 Indiana Wesleyan University is a private Christian University that is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.

-Indiana Wesleyan University is the largest member of the Council for Christian Colleges and Universities, with nearly 3,000 students enrolled in traditional programs on the University’s 350-acre residential campus in Marion, Indiana.
-IWU-Marion offers more than 80 undergraduate degrees and an expanding list of graduate degree programs to residential students representing more than 80 Christian denominations and ten foreign countries.
-More than 8,000 adult learners attend classes through IWU-National & Global online or at education centers in Indiana, Kentucky, and Ohio.
+Indiana Wesleyan University is the 3rd largest Christian University with nearly 3,000 students enrolled in traditional programs on the University’s 350-acre residential campus in Marion, Indiana.
+More than 8,000 adult learners attend classes through IWU-National & Global online programs or at education centers in Indiana, Kentucky, and Ohio.
 IWU-National & Global offers over 100 degree programs at the associate’s, bachelor’s, master’s, and doctoral levels.
 Learn more here.

 How does it work?

-The double degree is achieved concurrently.
+The double degree is usually achieved concurrently.
 All your Bible and Theology will be with PBC faculty.
 General education credits and the requirements of the second degree will be split between both PBC and IWU.
-Students must complete a minimum of 30 credit hours with IWU to achieve the 2nd degree.
-Students can choose to live on the PBC campus for the entirety of the dual Bachelor program.
+You must complete a minimum of 30 credit hours with IWU to achieve the 2nd degree.
 IWU classes are all available online, and this arrangement allows you to stay connected with the PBC community as well as benefit from the affordability of living on campus.
+PBC graduates can also transfer their credits to IWU and pursue a second bachelor’s there after graduation or apply for IWU Masters program under this agreement as well.

 How long will it take to get both degrees?